Install

 - \AppBundle\Helper\Functional

 Codeception will also use Eloquent to cleanup changes to database by wrapping tests into transaction and rolling it back in the end of a test.
 This makes tests isolated and fast.
-Laravel5 module allows to access services from DIC container, user authentication methods, fixture generators, check form validations and more.
+Laravel module allows to access services from DIC container, user authentication methods, fixture generators, check form validations and more.

 To create first functional test for Login